Florence 2026 – Innovations in Mixed Media Printmaking with Ron Pokrasso and Devin Kovach

 THE PROGRAM

-The program includes 10 days of instruction beginning May 3 and ending May 16 with a minimum of 60 contact hours, the use of the studios from 9AM to 10PM throughout the program, access to the printmaking digital lab, various tools and equipment, (including presses and exposure units), and most printmaking materials such as Akua inks and modifiers as well as ImageOn film.
-Participants traveling from the U.S. should plan on supplying their own Solarplates- Additional Solarplates will be available for purchase on- site.
-Students will also be encouraged to bring some of their own paper however decent papers can be purchased locally as well during the workshop.
-Participants have access to wifi.
-The schedule is as follows: 4 days of instruction, 2 days off, 3 days of instruction, 2 days off, 3 days of instruction.
-Participants can work in the open studio on the off days or take the time to explore the City and Region.
-The program includes a festive welcome dinner, a half-day guided walking tour of Florence, a full day excursion to Siena, an historical/ cultural lecture delivered by SRISA”s faculty and a farewell dinner and celebration.
+The program includes 10 days of instruction beginning May 4 and ending May 17 with a minimum of 60 contact hours, the use of the studios from 9AM to 10PM throughout the program, various tools and equipment, (including presses and exposure units), and most printmaking materials such as Akua inks and modifiers as well as ImageOn film.
+Participants traveling from the U.S. should plan on supplying their own Solarplates (Additional Solarplates will be available for purchase on-site).
+Students will also be encouraged to bring some of their own paper, however, decent papers can be purchased locally as well during the workshop.
+Participants will have access to wifi.

 TUITION